mcneel/developer.rhino3d.com/_guide_topics/rhinopython/creating_rhino_commands_using_python.md

 There can be multiple command files in the folder - one for each command in the plugin.

-The long messy number thing in braces is the GUID - that GUID, and in fact the folder itself, is automatically generated on Rhino for Windows when you tell the editor you want to create a command - but on OS X you need to create the GUID and the folder and *dev* sub-folder yourself.
+The long messy number thing in braces is the GUID - that GUID, and in fact the folder itself, is automatically generated on Rhino for Windows when you tell the editor you want to create a command - but on macOS you need to create the GUID and the folder and *dev* sub-folder yourself.
 [Generate a GUID](https://www.guidgenerator.com/online-guid-generator.aspx) and then use it in the folder name as indicated above: *PlugInName{GUID}*

-The Python script itself has to be set up and named correctly as well - this is done from a template on Rhino for Windows, but you will need to do it by hand, so to speak, on OS X.  The *py* file should be set up like this:
+The Python script itself has to be set up and named correctly as well - this is done from a template on Rhino for Windows, but you will need to do it by hand, so to speak, on macOS.
+The *py* file should be set up like this:

 ```py
 #import statements as needed: